-Currently, I’m employed as the Divisional Marketing Manager for a global safety company.
-A field in which I apply my technical, analytical, and creative skills on a daily basis.
+My name is Ethan Thompson.
+I’m employed as the Divisional Marketing Manager for a global safety company.
+A field in which I apply my technical, analytical, and creative skills daily.

 It All Started with Magic

-At the ripe age of 12, I fell in love with magic.
+At the ripe age of twelve, I fell in love with magic.

-But when your parents and friends are tired of seeing your tricks, how can you find a new audience to dazzle?
-Well, I decided to market myself on the internet with a website.
+But when your parents and friends tire of seeing your tricks, how can you find a new audience to dazzle?

 How Do You Make a Website?